kclary/variability-RL/README.md

 Accompanying code for "Let’s Play Again: Variability of Deep Reinforcement Learning Agents in Atari Environments"

 ## Installation and Dependencies
-1. Clone this repo, and install the Python dependencies listed in requirements.txt.
+1. Clone this repo, and install the Python dependencies listed in `requirements.txt`.
 We used Python 3.6.
 2. Clone the OpenAI Baselines fork listed as a submodule and follow the installation instructions.

 ## Experiment Replication